loupe-php/loupe/docs/configuration.md

     ->withMaxTotalHits(100);
 ```

+If you need to browse all the documents and ignore this limit, use [the browse API][Browse].

 ## Debugging

 You may pass a PSR-3 logger to Loupe.
 For the sake of simplicity, Loupe also ships with a very simple